void-linux/void-packages/Manual.md

   - If a `stack.yaml` file is present in the source files, it will be used
 - `make_build_args`: This is passed as-is to `stack build ...`, so you can add your `--flag ...` parameters there.

+<a id="pkgs_font"></a>
+### Font packages

+Font packages are very straightforward to write, they are always set with the following variables:

+- `noarch=yes`: fonts don't install arch specific files.
+- `depends="font-util"`: because they are required for regenerating the font cache during the install/removal of the package
+- `font_dirs`: which should be set to the directory where the package installs its fonts

 <a id="notes"></a>
 ### Notes